 - A small molecule is linked to one ChEBI compound.
 Its accession is the ChEBI accession.

 Example: CHEBI:57844 in Rhea reaction RHEA:10048.

-- A Rhea polymer is linked to one ChEBI compound (the underlying polymer), it has an accession of the form POLYMER:xxx (with xxx being a numeric identifier).
+- A Rhea polymer is linked to one ChEBI compound (the underlying polymer), it has an accession of the form POLYMER:xxxxx or RHEA-COMP:xxxxx (with xxxxx being a numeric identifier).

 A Rhea polymer can exist with several different polymerization indexes.

 Example: POLYMER:9584 (RHEA-COMP:9584) [(1->4)-alpha-D-glucosyl]n, POLYMER:9587 (RHEA-COMP:9587) [(1->4)-alpha-D-glucosyl]n+1 and POLYMER:9586 (RHEA-COMP:9586) [(1->4)-alpha-D-glucosyl]n-1) which is different from a ChEBI polymer which always exists with polymerization index n

 Example of Rhea reaction involving Rhea polymers: RHEA:24572.

 - A Rhea generic is a molecule that is not represented as is in ChEBI, it has an accession of the form GENERIC:xxxxx or RHEA-COMP:xxxxx (with xxxxx a numeric identifier).

 Rhea generics are proteins, nucleic acids or polysaccharides acting as reactants or products in a Rhea reaction.